DannyPhongcoderso1/DL-retinal-vessel-segmentation-final/README.md

 | DRIVE test export | `src/export_test_dataset.py` |
 | Streamlit app | `app/streamlit_app.py` |

-## Hạn Chế Và Hướng Phát Triển
+## Limitations And Future Work

-Hạn chế chính của dự án là kích thước dữ liệu còn nhỏ, domain shift giữa CHASEDB1 và DRIVE vẫn ảnh hưởng đến các nhánh mạch nhỏ, và risk score trong app mới là chỉ số minh họa rule-based, chưa có giá trị lâm sàng.
+The main limitations of the project are the relatively small dataset size, the domain shift between CHASEDB1 and DRIVE that still affects small vessel branches, and the risk score in the app, which is currently only a rule-based illustrative indicator and not clinically validated.

-Các hướng phát triển tiếp theo:
+Future work includes:

-- Mở rộng dữ liệu với các bộ retinal vessel segmentation khác.
+- Expand the dataset with additional retinal vessel segmentation benchmarks.
-- Thử nghiệm post-processing để nối các nhánh mạch bị đứt đoạn.
+- Experiment with post-processing to reconnect broken vessel branches.
-- Tune threshold riêng theo từng mô hình và từng tập validation.
+- Tune the threshold separately for each model and validation set.
-- Bổ sung calibration và uncertainty estimation.
+- Add calibration and uncertainty estimation.
-- Cải thiện app thành dashboard so sánh nhiều mô hình trên cùng ảnh.
+- Turn the app into a dashboard for comparing multiple models on the same image.

-## Tài Liệu Tham Khảo
+## References

 1. Fraz, M. M., et al. (2012).
 An ensemble classification-based approach applied to retinal blood vessel segmentation. *IEEE Transactions on Biomedical Engineering*.
 2. Staal, J., et al. (2004).
 Ridge-based vessel segmentation in color images of the retina. *IEEE Transactions on Medical Imaging*.